Libensemble/libensemble/docs/running_libE.rst

             mpirun -np N python myscript.py

-        where ``N`` is the number of processors.
+        where ``N`` is the number of processes.
 This will launch one manager and ``N-1`` workers.

         This option requires ``mpi4py`` to be installed to interface with the MPI on your system.